List of current champions in the National Wrestling Alliance

 The promotion currently has nine championships - four men's singles titles, two men's tag team championships, two women's singles titles and a women's tag team championship.
 The list includes the number of times the wrestler has held the title, the date and location of the win, and a description of the winning bout.

 Overview

 Men

 At the top of the National Wrestling Alliance's championship hierarchy is the NWA World's Heavyweight Championship.

-The championship is currently held by first time champion Thom Latimer, who defeated previous champion EC3 on August 31, 2024 at NWA 76.
+The secondary title is the NWA National Heavyweight Championship.